Phone-GWP-group

 Having well trained staff in a well organised environment can help with peaks in demand

-Besides processes, the type and amount of packaging used are also critical.
+Besides processes, the type and amount of packaging used are also important.

-For example, poorly trained staff may use oversized boxes, which then require filling with excessive void fill.
+For example, poorly trained staff may use oversized boxes, which then require filling with excessive void fill materials, such as bubble wrap or kraft paper.
 Not only do these additional materials cost your business money, but they are also more expensive to ship.
-It can even annoy customers, who have to dispose of this excess packaging.
+It can even frustrate your customers, who have to dispose of this excess packaging.

-Equally, orders that don’t use enough packaging can become damaged during transit, leading to returns.
+Equally, orders that don’t use enough packaging can become damaged during transit, leading to unhappy customers and an increase in returns.

-Another note of caution here is the size of your packaging inventory – if you have a vast array of boxes to send items out in, it can mean staff spend too long deciding which ones to use.
-Rationalising your packaging – even if it is just for peak season – can alleviate this and help with costs and space savings.
+Another note of caution here is the size of your packaging inventory; if you have a wide variety of boxes to send items out in, it can mean staff spend too long deciding which ones to use.
+Rationalising your packaging, even if it is just for peak season, can alleviate this and help with costs and space saving.

-One way to resolve any issues you face with your packaging is to switch to bespoke boxes and items.
+One way to resolve any issues that you face with your packaging is to switch to bespoke packaging solutions.

-Not only does bespoke packaging typically provide better protection during transit, but it can also be easier and quicker to assemble.
+Not only does bespoke packaging typically provide better protection in transit, but it can also be easier and quicker to assemble.

-Custom-sized boxes usually reduce the amount of space required to transport them, reducing costs, material usage and environmental impact (including less CO2 emissions from delivery vehicles).
+Custom-sized boxes usually reduce the amount of space required to transport them, reducing your shipping costs, material usage, and environmental impact (including less CO2 emissions from delivery vehicles).

-Bespoke packaging can also carry your branding and provide a much-improved experience for your customers.
+Bespoke packaging can also effectively convey your branding and offer a significantly enhanced unboxing experience for your customers.

 An eCommerce box with black and white printing